 Total living area: 2,500 sf

 Let’s talk about the elephant in the room: There are buyers who don’t want to sleep in the same bedroom as their spouse.
 That’s OK.
 We’re not here to give them our opinion, but to provide a flex-plan option that fits their needs.
 These buyers aren’t headed for divorce court; their reasons for separate sleeping arrangements may include the noisy but necessary sleep apnea machine, varying preferences for room temperature, and different sleep patterns (night owl vs. early riser).
 Why should one person be relegated to the guest suite on the other side of the house?
-The couple still want to be near each other, as in sharing a walk-in closet and master bath with equally sized rooms.
-The example here shows a home with a truly dual master suite.
+The couple still want to be near each other, as in sharing a walk-in closet and primary bath with equally sized rooms.
+The example here shows a home with a truly dual primary suite.
 The two other suites are set at the front of the home as a split floor plan.

-A. Equal dual master suites
+A. Equal dual primary suites

 B. Shared dressing area with mirrors